 The bible records a story of Joseph who was given a fancy coat by his father and he proudly wore it.
 Unfortunately for him, his pride got in the way of his logic and his brothers got so mad with him they sold him to a passing slave dealer.
 Joseph could have given up then and there but he didn’t .
 He could have said to himself, my brothers have taken away my identity and I am a nothing.
 Not Joseph.
 He knew who he was and he hung onto that.
 He was not crushed by the fact that those relationships were now gone.
 I’m sure he was hurt but he got up to fight another day and so must we.
 You can read his story starting in Genesis chapter 37 in your bible.

 Now I don’t know whether you ever noticed or not but, when God created the animals He said “it is good”.
 In fact He said the same thing about other parts of creation before.
 But, when God created man he said “it is very good.”
 Not just good – that was for other things.
 Mankind was, in his eyes at creation, very good.

-So the bible says, not only does he see us as “very good” but he has a plan for your life and mine.
+So the bible says, not only does he see you as “very good” but he has a plan for your life.
 He offers us the opportunity to participate in something that will be here forever.
 Not a career of 26 or 46 or 56 years.
 What we do for God lasts forever and will go on forever.
 The only problem is many people never find that plan.
-Many people live their entire lives without realising that there is a plan.
+Many people live their entire lives without even realising that there is a plan.
 I wonder if you realised that He has a plan for you?

-So before you do anything else, you must find God’s plan for your life and then do what He has in mind for you.
-So maybe you could start by reading the bible.
+So, before you do anything else, you must find God’s plan for your life and then do what He has in mind for you.
+Maybe you could start by reading the bible.
 I’d start with the New Testament and find the book of John.
-All you need to do is to ask God to show you something and begin to read a chapter a day until you discover who He is and who you are.
+All you need to do is to ask God to show you something and begin to read a chapter a day until you discover who He is and then you may just discover who you are!